ar-nelson/jaspr/jaspr/syntax.jaspr.md

 ## Reserved Names

 All reserved names in Jaspr start with the `$` character.
-It is not possible to define new names starting with this character, and attempting to evaluate a name starting with `$` as anything other than the callee of a special form (except for the special name `$args` and the magic constants `$signalHandler`, `$name`, `$module`, anf `$processID`) will raise a `NoBinding` error.
+It is not possible to define new names starting with this character, and attempting to evaluate a name starting with `$` as anything other than the callee of a special form (except for the special name `$args`) will raise a `NoBinding` error.

-Jaspr defines dozens of special forms and built-in functions prefixed with `$`, for performing various primitive operations. **These special forms should never be used directly in production Jaspr code.** They are intentionally undocumented, and may change from version to version.
-Calling a name starting with `$` that is not available in the current Jaspr implementation will raise a `NotMagic` error.
+Each Jaspr implementation provides its own primitive special forms that start with `$`, which are used to implement the `jaspr.primitive` module. **These special forms should never be used directly in production Jaspr code.**  Except for `$syntaxQuote`, `$unquote`, and `$unquoteSplicing`, they are intentionally undocumented, and may change between Jaspr implementations and versions.
+Calling a name starting with `$` that is not available in the current Jaspr implementation will raise a `NoPrimitive` error.

 ## Special Forms

 Jaspr's core syntax is made up of several _special forms_ with unique evaluation behavior.
-Most of these are macros that translate to reserved names starting with `$`, but the nonprefixed forms should **always** be used outside of this standard library.
+Most of these are enhanced versions of the primitive operations provided by the `jaspr.primitive` module, imported here as `p`:

+    $import: {p: jaspr.primitive}

 ### `closure`